-The George Ranch Historical Park is an internationally recognized living history site that authentically preserves and interprets the four generational storyline of a remarkable Texas family beginning in 1824 and spanning more than 100 years.
-Just 30 miles southwest of downtown Houston, we are located on a 20,000-acre+ working ranch featuring historic homes, costumed interpreters and livestock.
-The Park aims to educate people of all ages about Texas history and our region’s unique heritage through programming that connects and inspires learners of all ages.
+The George Ranch Historical Park is an internationally-recognized living history site that authentically preserves and interprets the four-generational storyline of a remarkable Texas family beginning in 1824 and spanning more than 100 years.
+Just 30 miles southwest of downtown Houston, the Park is located on a 20,000-acre+ working ranch featuring historic homes, costumed interpreters and livestock.
+The Park aims to educate people of all ages about Texas history and the region’s unique heritage through programming that connects and inspires learners of all ages.
 We believe that understanding the past is a key to succeeding in the future!

 Visitors to the George Ranch Historical Park leave with a greater appreciation and understanding of everyday family life stretching from frontier Texas to the World War II era.
 Informal immersive experiences provide an environment that allows each guest the time and opportunity for personal reflection.
-The thought provoking timeless story of the personal struggles and triumphs of this multi-generational family resonates universally with both native Texans as well as visitors from distant lands.
+The thought-provoking timeless story of the personal struggles and triumphs of this multi-generational family resonates universally with both native Texans as well as visitors from overseas.

 Legacy of the George Family and George Foundation

 Mamie and Albert George had a great love for Fort Bend County and its people.
 Their compassion for others and concern for the less fortunate were extraordinary and became a part of their daily lives.
 During their lifetimes, the couple spent inordinate amounts of personal time and money helping people to help themselves.